 What does the tour cover?

 This is an opportunity to see inside Portcullis House, the only new building commissioned by Parliament since the Palace of Westminster in the 19th century.
-It was designed by leading British architect Michael Hopkins and officially opened by Her Majesty the Queen in February 2001.
+Portcullis House was designed by leading British architect Michael Hopkins and officially opened in February 2001.

 The tours take about 75 minutes and include a visit to the first floor Committee Corridor of Portcullis House.